hajimurtaza/EngineGroup/README.md

     Decyphered rules/patterns present in the question and answer.
     Out of 4 blanks, 1 blank was provided in the question.
-    Second was always = in every letter in ascending order For the other 2 blanks, these were the theories considered,
+    Second was always = in every letter in ascending order For the other 2 blanks, these were the theories considered:

     a.
 The letter with equal sign always has the values in inverted format of the existing ones.

     b.
 There is always one >>> , <<< and either ><< or <>>

 The idea was to create a matrix and solve each line using all these rules.